umberto-fontanazza/kiruna-explorer/test/manualTest/us14_clickDiagramDoc.md

 ### Scenario 1.1: See all documents on the diagram as Urban Planner

 - Type of user: Urban Planner
-- Precondition: User is logged in as an Urban Planner [Scenario 1.1 user story 1] and is on the diagram page.
+- Precondition: User is logged in as an Urban Planner [Scenario 1.1 user story 1]
+- User click on the "Diagram" button
 - Post condition: See all the icons for the available documents already relationated with time.

 ### Scenario 1.2: See all documents on the diagram as Resident

 - Type of user: Resident
-- Precondition: User is logged in as a Resident [Scenario 1.1 user story 1] and is on the diagram page.
+- Precondition: User is logged in as an Resident [Scenario 1.1 user story 1]
+- User click on the "Diagram" button
 - Post condition: See all the icons for the available documents already relationated with time.

 ### Scenario 1.3: See all documents on the map as Visitor

 - Type of user: Visitor
-- Precondition: User is not logged in, user is on the diagram page.
+- Precondition: User is on the Map page.
+- User click on the "Diagram" button
 - Post condition: See all the icons for the available documents already relationated with time.

 ### Scenario 2.1: View the details of a specific document

 - Type of user: Visitor/Urban Planner/Resident
 - Precondition: User is on the diagram page.
-  steps:
+(Scenario 1.1/1.2/1.3)
+- Click on the icon of the wanted document.
+- Post condition: Appears the side bar details, including all the fields filled for the specific document.

+### Scenario 2.1: View the details of a specific document

+- Type of user: Visitor/Urban Planner/Resident
+- Precondition: User is on the diagram page.
+(Scenario 1.1/1.2/1.3)
-1. click on one of the icons of the wanted document
+- Click on the icon of the wanted document.
 - Post condition: Appears the side bar details, including all the fields filled for the specific document.